bingomanatee/looking-glass-engine-3-2/docs/readme.md

 ### Messages

-LGE 3.2 uses a concept of Messages as a class structure that filters through the streams, whether the update stream or the error stream.
+LGE 3.2 uses a concept of Messages as a class structure that metas through the streams, whether the update stream or the error stream.
 Even transactions are Messages.
 This allows for a more consistent set of annotation when information comes back or is polled in the debugging context.